In this Article

-According to the U.S. Bureau of Labor Statistics (BLS), medical administrative assistants earned a median salary of $37,450 in 2021.
+According to the 2022 U.S. Bureau of Labor Statistics (BLS) Occupational Employment Statistics, medical administrative assistants earned a median salary of $38,500.

 However, medical administrative assistants have a major advantage over other types of administrative assistants.
 The job security and job outlook for medical administrative assistants is much brighter.
-While secretary and administrative jobs are projected to see an overall 7% loss by 2030, medical administrative assistant roles are expected to grow by 11%.
+While secretary and administrative jobs are projected to see an overall -11.6% loss through 2032, medical administrative assistant roles are expected to grow by 6.7%.